Sshahryar/ChemReaction9000/README.md

 # ChemReaction000

-ChemReaction9000 is a vision to create a desktop and Android application based around chemical reactions.
+ChemReaction9000 is a desktop application based around chemical reactions.